 Contact the 24/7 CMHC Crisis Line at 512-471-2255 (CALL) to speak with a trained counselor about urgent concerns.
 A counselor is available every day of the year, including holidays.

 Available for students and their families during difficult or emergency situations.
 Assistance includes outreach, advocacy, intervention, support, and referrals to relevant campus and community resources.
 SES can be reached at 512-471-5017.

 Behavior Concerns and COVID Advice Line (BCCAL)

-Contact the Behavioral Concerns and COVID Advice Line (BCCAL) at 512-232-5050 to express concerns about UT faculty, staff, students, and visitors.
-BCAL is available 24/7 and callers can choose to be anonymous.
+Contact the Behavior Concerns and COVID-19 Advice Line (BCCAL) at 512-232-5050 to express concerns about UT faculty, staff, students, and visitors or to receive assistance in relation to COVID-19.
+BCCAL is available 24/7 and callers can choose to be anonymous.